 On completion of the accessibility evaluation of your website, and subsequent removal of barriers and retesting to make it accessible to all web users, you will still have to maintain compliance with digital laws.
 This is because your website can easily fall out of compliance with any change or update to the site.
 More so, a single barrier could be the reason for litigation.

 To that effect, it is recommended your organization has an a11y strategy which includes accessibility statements on the site, instilling accessibility considerations in your design and development cycle, training of your IT team (developers, designers, and content creators), and maintaining accessibility by fixing any arising issue.
+This has been covered in a standalone article – Accessibility Compliance: How to Get Started.

 Side note: After achieving compliance, monthly automated testing is highly recommended as it takes fewer resources and would give a general idea of what’s broken.